 9. College Football Approves Playoff Format - It was the move college football fans have been waiting for as a four-team playoff was approved.
 Beginning in 2014, a selection committee will choose the top four teams to be in the semifinals game, which will be played at current bowl site.
 The national championship game will be played a week later and the site of the game will be awarded to the highest bidder.

-Replacement Referees– It was the play that shook the NFL, especially the Green Bay Packers.
+10. NFL's Replacement Referees – It was the play that shook the NFL, especially the Green Bay Packers.
 On the final play of the Packers matchup against the Seattle Seahawks on Monday Night Football, Seahawks quarterback Russell Wilson threw a Hail Mary pass into the end zone.
 The ball looked to be intercepted by Packers cornerback M.D.
 Jennings but it was given to Seahawks wide receiver Golden Tate when he reached around Jennings to put his hand on the ball out of desperation.
 The botched call from the referees was worse because one official signaled an interception, while the other called a touchdown for Seattle.

 The result of the play forced NFL into settling its labor dispute with the regular officials who were back on the field for week four of the season.

 11. Los Angeles Lakers land Dwight Howard and Steve Nash - The Los Angeles made the trade of the year in the NBA.
 All-Star center Dwight Howard was traded from the Orlando Magic to the Lakers, fellow center Andrew Bynum was shipped to the Philadelphia 76ers and Andre Iguodala was moved to the Denver Nuggets.
 The Lakers also acquired two-time MVP guard Steve Nash from the Phoenix Suns in a sign-and-trade.